pokergeist/SwitchIR/README.md

 ## ToDo List

-* Put a cutout in the board for the QT Py SPI Flash option to allow castellated mounting.
+* Put a cutout in the board to facilitate the addition of SPI Flash memory to the QT Py when mounted via  castellated pads.
+* Route IR_rx data line to an interrupt capable pin on the MCU.
+* Add 1µF decoupling caps for encoder/decoder.
 * Maybe add some test points for access to inaccessible pads.
 * Poll for larger pitch screw terminals.
 * Determine if flyback diodes will be required for inductive loads across the relay contacts.